judithspd/judithspd.github.io/_teaching/2024_marco-antonio-megarejo.md

 Directors: Judith Sáinz-Pardo Díaz and Álvaro López García.

-Distributed machine/deep learning refers to algorithms and systems designed to enhance performance, preserve privacy, and scale to larger training data and models.
+**Abstract**: Distributed machine/deep learning refers to algorithms and systems designed to enhance performance, preserve privacy, and scale to larger training data and models.
 The aim of this study is to compare the performance of different distributed machine learning techniques, such as federated learning, gossip learning, or ring all-reduce architecture.
 To